Phase transition: Mixtures

 Phase transitions involving solutions and mixtures are more complicated than transitions involving a single compound.
 While chemically pure compounds exhibit a single temperature melting point between solid and liquid phases, mixtures can either have a single melting point, known as congruent melting, or they have different liquidus and solidus temperatures resulting in a temperature span where solid and liquid coexist in equilibrium.
 This is often the case in solid solutions, where the two components are isostructural.

 There are also a number of phase transitions involving three phases: a eutectic transformation, in which a two-component single-phase liquid is cooled and transforms into two solid phases.
 The same process, but beginning with a solid instead of a liquid is called a eutectoid transformation.
 A peritectic transformation, in which a two-component single-phase solid is heated and transforms into a solid phase and a liquid phase.
 A peritectoid reaction is a peritectoid reaction, except involving only solid phases.
 A monotectic reaction consists of change from a liquid and to a combination of a solid and a second liquid, where the two liquids display a miscibility gap.

 Separation into multiple phases can occur via spinodal decomposition, in which a single phase is cooled and separates into two different compositions.

 Non-equilibrium mixtures can occur, such as in supersaturation.

 Other examples

-A small piece of rapidly melting solid argon shows two concurrent phase changes.
-The transition from solid to liquid, and gas to liquid (shown by the white condensed water vapour).
+A small piece of rapidly melting solid argon shows two concurrent phase changes: the transitions from solid to liquid and from gas to liquid (shown by the white condensed water vapour).